gioui/gio/README.md

 	$ go run gioui.org/apps/gophers -token <github token>

-## Android
+## Running on mobiles

-For Android you need the Android SDK with the NDK installed.
-Point the ANDROID_HOME to the SDK root directory.
-Use the gio tool to build a Gio program for Android:
+For Android, iOS, tvOS the `gio` tool can build and package a Gio program for you.

+To build an Android .apk file from the `gophers` example:

 	$ go run gioui.org/cmd/gio -target android gioui.org/apps/gophers

-Install the apk to a running emulator or attached device with adb:
+The apk can be installed to a running emulator or attached device with adb:

 	$ adb install gophers.apk